rsdoiel/picking-up-nodestack/README.md

 ## What is Node and Nodestack?

-Ever wonder what it would be like to build things for the web and only Have to work with HTML, CSS, and JavaScript?
+Ever wonder what it would be like to build things for the web and only work with HTML, CSS, and JavaScript?
 Including on the server side?
 Welcome to NodeJS (usually called Node).
 Since 2009 Node  has been a [platform that lets you build networked services using JavaScript](http://nodejs.org/about/) (e.g. a web server).
 In simple terms it is an alternative to the more